arnaudmorin/nanolist/README.md

 First, you'll need to build and install the nanolist binary:
 `go get github.com/arnaudmorin/nanolist`

+If you already clone code, local build:
+``

 Second, you'll need to write a config to either `/etc/nanolist.ini` or `/usr/local/etc/nanolist.ini` as follows: